Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 etc etc.

-No matter how good your records and how well you've run your business there are numerous "flaws" that need fixing if you are to get the best price.
-Because when buyers come in to ask difficult questions you'll be prepared for them, you'll have the answers ready.
-You are not floundering and looking foolish (and giving the buyer an opportunity to hammer price or, worse, simply walk away).
+No matter how good the records and how well run the business is, there are numerous "flaws" that need fixing if one is to get the best price.
+Because when buyers come in to ask difficult questions, the seller will be prepared for them, they'll have the answers ready.
+They are not floundering and looking foolish (and giving the buyer an opportunity to hammer price or, worse, simply walk away).

 What many business owners THINK buyers want to see is usually very different to what buyers really want to see.

-5. Provide credit, it can double your price!
+5. Provide credit, it can double the price!

 Those sellers who still insist on being paid in cash on the day of the sale end up losing a lot of money.
 Their position may be they want all cash "because my business is worth it" or because "I can't give credit to someone I don't know from Adam".